 The Sustainability department acts as a focal point for all aspects of sustainability within the University and works to develop local, regional, national and international networks to further the sustainability agenda.

 The Vice Chancellor and Chief Executive is a member of university executive and sponsor for sustainability.
 The University established a Sustainability Strategy Group in 2005, which includes student representation, chaired by the Deputy Pro Vice Chancellor Research and advises the University Executive Board on all sustainability matters, relating to the campus, community, research and curriculum.
-The Academic Lead for Sustainability and Deputy Head of ISE (School of Science and the Environment).
-Dr Heather Barrett.
+The Academic Lead for Sustainability and Dr Heather Barrett.